As seen in:

 Though not exactly contact methods, social media profile handles and URLs are common choices of what to include in a resume.

 LinkedIn on a resume is not only common—we highly recommend it.
-87% of recruiters use it to research candidates.
+87% of recruiters use it to research candidates, according to our HR statistics report.
 As the quintessential career and networking platform, you’ll want to be sure you have an optimized LinkedIn profile.

 How to put LinkedIn on resumes and CVs?
 Just add your LinkedIn address onto the resume and be sure to make it hyperlinked.
 This will allow the employer to easily click and view your profile.